1031-Systems/1031_Delivery/README.md

 1031_Hauntimator.
 Navigate to that directory and run install.
 The tools should be ready to run.

+Note that the directory structure and file locations for the User version are different from that for the Developer to avoid distractions of source code and data files.
+While most of the files are there, it is not intended to be a development environment.

 If you encounter any issues, the README in the unzipped release will contain more information about getting started.